apache/yunikorn-core/docs/design/resilience.md

 ![Workflow](./resilience-workflow.jpg)

 Restart (with recovery) process
-- start yunikorn-core and shim with option "recover"
+- start yunikorn shim with option "recover"
-- yunikorn-core and shim both enter "recovering" state.
-Under "recovering" state, yunikorn-core doesn't handle new allocation requests, shim doesn't send new allocation requests
+- yunikorn shim enters "recovering" state.
+Under "recovering" state, the shim only scans existing nodes and allocations, no new scheduling requests will be sent.
 - shim register itself with yunikorn-core
 - shim starts recovering
   - shim detects nodes added from node informer and added them to cache